 Sum | 23,000 - 45,000 USD/year (~ 550 million - 1 billion 1 VND/year) |

 The above expenses are not fixed but are highly dependent on personal needs and purposes.
-However, the cost of living in the US is quite expensive compared to other countries such as New Zealand, Canada, and South Korea.
+However, the cost of living in the US is quite expensive compared to other countries such as New Zealand, Canada, etc

 To find out more detailed information about the fees that you need to pay during the process of studying in the US, you can refer to How much does it cost to study in the US?